Common Questions about Volunteering

 May I train to be both a CASA and EDM volunteers?

-Yes, you may train to be both a CASA and EDM volunteer.
+Yes, you will train to be both a CASA and EDM volunteer.
+All volunteers complete the full CASA pre-service training and the EDM training as part of their pre-service training requirements.